Rajarata University of Sri Lanka: Faculty of Technology (FOT)

-The Technology Programme inaugurated at the FASc in January 2017.
+The Technology Programme inaugurated at the FASc in January 2017 and that one is south Asia biggest technology faculty.
 Despite the commencement of these programmers under FASc, a separate Faculty of Technology is to be established in due course which includes five departments and accommodating an estimated intake of 245 students annually.

 The Technology Faculty consist of five Departments leading to their respective degree programmes: